 In addition to direct cash transfers, there are quasi-cash transfers associated with the provision of free school uniforms and free meals at school for some students.
 GLSS does not allow us to identify who has received a free school uniform or free meals at school.
 However, it does record the name of the school(s) in students' communities.
 We cross that information with a database indicating which primary schools receive free meals.
 (The program applies to all or none of the students in a particular school.)
 Students who attend a school in the feeding program receive a meal for which the government pays 0.5 cedis per day.
-We use that value multiplied by 200 (school days per year) to get a monetary value of the free meals.
-Even though there are a few junior high schools that receive free school meals, we are not able to include them in the analysis.
+We use that value multiplied by 200 (school days per year) to get a monetary value of the free meals.6 Even though there are a few junior high schools that receive free school meals, we are not able to include them in the analysis.

 The GLSS does not ask about employee income taxes paid (PAYE), so we must simulate these values.
 We assume that formal sector workers pay statutory rates for both personal income tax (PIT) and social security contributions (SSC).
 At the same time, because there is widespread agreement that tax evasion through informality is an important problem in Ghana, we assume that the self-employed pay neither PIT nor SSC.
 The GLSS questionnaire does ask households who run their own businesses about "taxes paid on product."
 We assume that these are presumptive taxes and count them as "direct" taxation, even though they are meant to capture both income tax and VAT.
-It is not possible to identify the owners of corporations, so we do not simulate the corporate income tax.

-&lt;sup>5 We have used the old PMT formula, which was in effect at the time of the GLSS survey.
+5 We have used the old PMT formula, which was in effect at the time of the GLSS survey.
 It has since been updated using information from the same GLSS to improve targeting.
 We are grateful to the Ministry of Gender, Children, and Social Protection and to Kathleen Beegle for calculating the PMT scores for us.

-&lt;sup>6 Some GLSS clusters include more than one community, and some communities have more than one school.
+6 Some GLSS clusters include more than one community, and some communities have more than one school.
 Since we do not know whether a particular student attends a particular school, we cannot say with certainty that a student in a cluster with multiple schools receives a free meal or not if some of the schools have the program and others do not.
 In these cases, for about 30 percent of the total, we distribute the benefit to all students in the cluster, divided by the number of schools recorded for the cluster.
-So a student in a cluster with three schools, only one of which has a feeding program, will get 0.33\0.50 cedis per school day in benefits.
+So a student in a cluster with three schools, only one of which has a feeding program, will get 0.330.50 cedis per school day in benefits.